 Tolerances

 Aerospace parts frequently need to conform to strict tolerances to guarantee correct fit and performance.
-It’s crucial to employ the appropriate CNC machines and cutting tools methods to attain the necessary tolerances.
+It’s crucial to employ the appropriate aerospace CNC machining and cutting tools methods to attain the necessary tolerances.

 Surface Roughness